Instagram courts Black Friday and holiday shoppers with new shopping features

-With the holiday shopping season going into overdrive, Instagram has rolled out some new ways to shop on its platform after expanding Shopping on Instagram with the introduction of product stickers in Stories in September.
+With the holiday shopping season going into overdrive, Instagram has rolled out new ways to shop on its platform.
+The move comes after the company expanded Shopping on Instagram with the introduction of product stickers in Stories in September.

-The three areas the Facebook-owned company is focusing on are discovering new products, users shopping by their favorite brands and saving wish-list items.
+Instagram is focusing on discovering new products, allowing you to shop by your favorite brands and saving wish-list items.

 Here's a quick look at the new features: